Skip to content

 3. Seed initial data

-4. Generate application key
+4. Generate the application key

-5. Configure cron scheduling - Type yes when asked
+5. Configure cron scheduling: type yes when asked

-Set proper permissions and clear application caches.
+Set the correct file ownership and clear application caches.

 Red Hat Enterprise Linux logoRocky Linux logoAlmaLinux logo